JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 ## Helm

-In this tutorial we will be working with Helm.
+In this tutorial, we will be working with Helm.
 In simple terms, [Helm](https://helm.sh/) is a package manager for Kubernetes.
 It is a tool that streamlines installing and managing Kubernetes applications.
 Think of it like `Apt/Yum/Homebrew` for K8s.

 _Note: I will be showing a high-level use case of Helm.
 We won’t be getting deeper dive into Helm_